PowerGridModel/power-grid-model/docs/user_manual/serialization.md

 #### JSON schema inhomogeneous component data object

 An [`InhomogeneousComponentData`](#json-schema-inhomogeneous-component-data-object) object contains actual values per attribute of a certain component.
-Contrary to the [`HomogeneousComponentData`](#json-schema-homogeneous-component-data-object), it lists the names of the attributes for which the values are specified, so the attributes may be in arbitrary order and do not have to follow the schema listed in the [`attributes`](#json-schema-root-object) field in the [root object](#json-schema-root-object).
+Contrary to the [`HomogeneousComponentData`](#json-schema-homogeneous-component-data-object), it lists the names of the attributes for which the values are specified, so the attributes may be in arbitrary order and do not have to follow the schema listed in the [`attributes`](#json-schema-root-object) field in the [`PowerGridModelRoot`](#json-schema-root-object) object.

 - [`InhomogeneousComponentData`](#json-schema-inhomogeneous-component-data-object): `Object`
   - [`Attribute`](#json-schema-attribute): [`AttributeValue`](#json-schema-attribute-value): the value of each attribute per attribute.